-Before You Buy a Sad Beige Slipcover, Try a Few Throws
+Before You Buy a Sad Beige Slipcover, Revamp Your Sofa With a Few Throws

-There are plenty of good reasons to put a slipcover over a not-so-cute sofa.
-Chief among them, draping a tailored textile on everything beats dropping $1,000 on a new couch.
-The issue is finding one that works well—most of the time, the wrinkle-prone griege cloth you thought would act as a disguise ends up looking as bad as what you were trying to cover up in the first place, and we’d bet you’re searching in the wrong places.
+There are plenty of good reasons to put a slipcover over a not-so-cute (or not-so-clean) sofa.
+Chief among them, it beats dropping thousands on a new one.
+The challenge is finding a slipcover that won’t end up looking as bad as what you were trying to hide in the first place, and we’d bet you’re searching in the wrong places.
 Because the best textiles for mending your sad sofa situation are probably already in your house.

-So let’s backtrack: You don’t even have to leave the house to mend your sad sofa situation.
-Whether there’s a red-wine stain on the arm or the chintz upholstery makes your head spin, it’s nothing that a blanket (or two!) can’t fix.

-Simply grab a colored throw, a patterned coverlet, or a vintage handira and get to camouflaging.
-The tucking bit is optional; a classic stripe or bold fringe appears especially effortless when loosely cloaked over the cushions.
-Here’s how to get the look behind our favorite combinations:
+Simply grab a bright blanket, a patterned coverlet, or a vintage handira and get to camouflaging.
+The tucking bit is optional; a peppy stripe or bold fringe appears especially effortless when loosely cloaked over the cushions.
+Here’s how to cover a sofa with throws, six different ways.

 Fashion designer Keren Craig went heavy on texture for the sofa in her reimagined farmhouse in upstate New York, loading up the backrests with a shiny tasseled Moroccan handira (known as a wedding blanket).
 An embroidered burgundy textile gives the celebratory pieces a down-to-earth spin.
 Cabin vibes, but with a little glitz.